alexey-petrusevich/CS_4550_Final_Project/WrittenReport.md

 ### To-do list for write-up (remove before submission)
 - Individual group member's work (above)
-- More detail about voting
-- Information about how playback is implemented
+- Maybe more information about playback and voting
-- The complex part about our app and why
+- More about complex part about our app and why we implemented it
 - Most significant challenge and how we resolved it